-Vitamin D deficiency has evolved into a totally perplexing human health problem worldwide, affecting more than fifty percent of the people.
-According to recent reports, the highest rate of 25(OH) D deficiency has been observed in blacks (82%), followed by Hispanics and middle east inhabitants (70%).
-It would be quite a surprise to point out that, even the people of countries with adequate sun exposure and high standards of living where most food stuffs are fortified with vitamin D, demonstrate incredibly high prevalence of 25(OH) D deficiency; an important subject which needs to be discussed comprehensively and questioned thoughtfully [1-4].
-In a recently published study from Qatar, Al-Dabhani and the colleagues reported that 68% of men and 64% of women suffered from severe vitamin D deficiency.
-His work, as many other reports, revealed a strong association between metabolic syndrome and 25 hydroxy vitamin D deficiency.
-The study also referred to another notable issue; the higher the waist circumference the lower the serum levels of 25 (OH) vitamin D [5].
+Vitamin D deficiency has evolved into a totally perplexing human health problem worldwide, affecting more than fifty percent of the general population.
+According to recent reports, the highest rate of 25(OH) D deficiency has been observed in blacks (82%), followed by Hispanics and middle- east inhabitants (70%).
+It would be quite a surprise to point out that, even the people living in countries with adequate sun exposure and high standards of living where most food stuffs are fortified with vitamin D, demonstrate incredibly high prevalence of 25(OH) D3 deficiency; an important subject which needs to be discussed comprehensively and questioned reasonably [1-4].
+In a recently published study from Qatar, Al-Dabhani and his colleagues reported that 68% of men and 64% of women suffered from severe vitamin D deficiency.

+His work, as many other reports, revealed a strong association between metabolic syndrome and 25- hydroxy vitamin D deficiency.
+The study also referred to another notable issue; the higher the waist circumference the lower the serum levels of 25(OH) vitamin D [5].
 During the past three decades we have been continuously shuttling around a vicious cycle, considering the current hypovitaminosis D as a nutritional shortage of vitamin D, or the lack of enough exposure to sun light.
 And farther than this, we have made an extensive effort to display a kind of cause and effect relationship between hypovitaminosis D and a wide variety of disorders from up on the top of the head (baldness, headache, depression, benign intracranial hypertension) down to the tip of the toes (sensory neuropathy, toe nail dystrophy and...)!
 The shortest list of disorders suggested to be related to, or even presumed to be due to vitamin D deficiency would consist of: Metabolic Syndrome, obesity, high waist circumference, hypertriglyceridemia, low serum HDL-c, hypertension, atherosclerotic cardiovascular disease, PCOS, BPH, prostate cancer, breast cancer, T1DM, T2DM, multiple sclerosis, inflammatory bowel disease, SLE, RA, depression, Alzheimer's disease, hematologic disorders, migraine, tension type headache, benign intracranial hypertension, baldness, neuropathies, infertility, pregnancy loss and so on [6-16].
-For example, the cause and consequence relationship between hypovitaminosis D and NAFLD has been taken so seriously that in a recently published paper by Papapostoli and the co-workers, even fourweek vitamin D supplement resulted in significant NAFLD regression [17], or the story of rapid symptomatic reversal of type-1 diabetes neuropathy through correction of vitamin D deficiency [18].
-How to accept that almost all current human health- related issues directly stem from a simple micronutrient deficiency in the diet (vitamin D), and we, nevertheless, are standing stock-still doing nothing about it?
-The galloping incidence and the alarming prevalence of metabolic syndrome, obesity, NAFLD, T2DM and cardiovascular disease have put the human life on the edge of a certain catastrophe, and we simply address the whole problem to be merely on account of vitamin D shortage in human diet.
-The dramatic surge in infertility rate and pregnancy losses are turning into real threats towards the human generation, and we confidently blame low serum 25- OH vitamin D levels as the main culprit and perhaps recommend beautifully packed vitamin D containing pearls as the miraculous remedy!
-It looks as if, we have been facing with a big illusory bias in considering an innocent bystander (low serum 25 OH D) as the putative cause for a host of human diseases.
-We might have failed to comprehend the bottom of what has been happening to human over the past few decades.